Lindsey Vonn: 2023

-2024-2025: Second comeback
+2024–2025: Second comeback

-On 14 November 2024, Vonn announced she was coming out of retirement and returning to competitive skiing after having a successful knee replacement surgery seven months earlier which stopped the pain that had led to her retirement.
-She made her return on 7 December 2024 in a downhill race at the FIS Fall Festival at Copper Mountain, Colorado, finishing 24th out of 45 skiers.
+On November 14, 2024, Vonn announced she was coming out of retirement and returning to competitive skiing after having a successful knee replacement surgery seven months earlier which stopped the pain that had led to her retirement.
+She made her return on December 7, 2024, in a downhill race at the FIS Fall Festival at Copper Mountain, Colorado, finishing 24th out of 45 skiers.

-On 21 December 2024, Vonn made her comeback to the World Cup in St. Moritz, Switzerland, finishing 14th in the Super-G. In her first World Cup downhill race after returning to the Ski World Cup, she finished sixth on January 11 2025 in St. Anton, 0.58 seconds behind the winner Federica Brignone.
+On December 21, 2024, Vonn made her comeback to the World Cup in St. Moritz, Switzerland, finishing 14th in the Super-G. In her first World Cup downhill race after returning to the Ski World Cup, she finished sixth on January 11, 2025, in St. Anton, 0.58 seconds behind the winner Federica Brignone.
 The following day, she improved to fourth place in the Super-G, only being beaten by Lauren Macuga, Stephanie Venier and Federica Brignone.
 While training for the downhill in Cortina d'Ampezzo, she crashed.
 She told the press that she had only suffered minor injures.
 She also announced that she wanted to continue competing in the World Cup until the Olympic Games in Cortina d´Ampezzo.
 Since the Cortina slope is one of her favorites she would like to end her career there.

-Vonn attained her first World Cup podium in seven years when she came second in the super-G at the season finals in Sun Valley, Idaho, on 23 March 2025.
+Vonn attained her first World Cup podium in seven years when she came second in the super-G at the season finals in Sun Valley, Idaho, on March 23, 2025.

+On December 12, 2025, Vonn became the oldest downhill skiing World Cup winner, in St. Moritz, at the age of 41, claiming her 83rd World Cup win and first since 2018.
+Vonn then finished second in next day's downhill and 4th in the Super-G. It would be the only race of the season in which Vonn finished off the podium.

+At the next World Cup stage in Val-d'Isère, Vonn recorded two further podiums, finishing 3rd in the downhill and Super-G.

+Vonn continued her strong form into the new year, winning her 84th World Cup race in the downhill at Altenmarkt-Zauchensee and recording third and second place finishes in the downhill and Super-G in Tarvisio the following week.
+This left Vonn with a commanding lead in the downhill standings going into the Olympic Games, along with third and sixth place in the Super-G and overall standings respectively.